 To help companies address these challenges, the RMI offers the Risk Readiness Assessment to promote a common understanding of good practices and a means to consistently assess risks in mineral supply chains.

-The RRA is available in five langauges: English, Mandarin, Indonesian, Japanese, and Korean.
+The RRA is available in five languages: English, Mandarin, Indonesian, Japanese, and Korean.

-The RRA covers the following metals and minerals: Aluminum, Alumina, Bauxite, Cobalt, Copper, Gold, Graphite, Iron Ore, Lithium, Mica, Nickel, Steel, Tantalum, Tin, and Tungsten.
+The RRA covers the following metals and minerals: Aluminum, Alumina, Bauxite, Cobalt, Copper, Gold, Graphite, Iron Ore, Lead, Lithium, Mica, Molybdenum, Nickel, Palladium, Platinum, Rare Earth Elements, Silver, Steel, Tantalum, Tin, Tungsten, and Zinc.

 What We Do

-To access the RRA Online Platform, click here.
+To access the RRA on the RBA-Online Platform, click here.

-To learn more about the RRA methodology, industry norms and trends of its usage and results:
+To learn more about the RRA methodology, industry norms and trends of its usage and results, please view:

 - Access our first Trends Paper on the RRA usage and results from the first year of implementation.